Feyerabend/vm/enkel0/VM.md

 ### jump

-Jumping or branching is done through altering the address of the programcounter (pointing to the next instruction to be executed).
+Jumping or branching is done through altering the address of the program counter (pointing to the next instruction to be executed).
 A simple check before branching if true, can decide if to jump.
 Here are two alternatives for the check, if what is on stack equal to zero, or if it is not equal to zero.